Discover Types of Hats for Every Lifestyle

 Part of the reason hats have become a regular part of a person’s outfit is that they protect people from the sun.

-Another large reason that hats have become normal though is how they have been portrayed.
+Another large reason that hats have become normal is how they have been portrayed.
 The use of hats throughout history has caught people’s imagination.
-They have come to be closely tied to so many different eras, particularly the Fedora, cowboy hot, and Panama hats.
+They have come to be closely tied to so many different eras, particularly the Fedora, cowboy hat, and Panama hats.

-When a character becomes popular, any hats that character wears gain in popularity – or infamy.
-Sometimes these hats become a part of costumes, but more often, they become a regular part of people’s outfits.
+When a character becomes popular, any hats that character wears gain in popularity.
+Sometimes these hats become part of costumes, but more often, they become a regular feature of everyday outfits.

 Types of Hats for Every Occasion